A guide to Windsor Castle's Changing the Guard ceremony

 • Pets are not permitted inside Windsor Castle.
 If you're watching from the streets, ensure your pet is leashed and doesn't disrupt the ceremony.

-Frequently Asked Questions about Windsor Castle’s Changing of the Guard ceremony
+Frequently Asked Questions about Windsor Castle’s Changing the Guard ceremony

 Do I need a ticket to see the ceremony?